SithumDev07/DSA-Revison/readme.md

 #### Linear Search

     In linear search the array order is doesn't matter.
-The time complexity is O(n);
+The time complexity is O(n).

+#### Binary Search

+    In binary search when the size of array is increased by twice, the steps are only increasing by one.
+The time complexity is O(log n).